 Stop Taking Vitamin E

-Hibiclens is a skin cleanser that kills germs for 24 hours after using it (see Figure 2).
-Showering with Hibiclens before surgery will help reduce your risk of infection after surgery.
-Hibiclens is available at your local pharmacy without a prescription.
+Hibiclens is a skin cleanser that kills germs for 24 hours after you use it (see figure).
+Showering with Hibiclens before your surgery will help lower your risk of infection after surgery.
+You can buy Hibiclens at your local pharmacy without a prescription.

-Purchase a 12 inch wedge pillow from your local pharmacy or health supply store.
+Buy a 12-inch wedge pillow from your local pharmacy or health supply store.
 You will need this pillow when you go home after your surgery to keep your torso raised.
-It is not safe to lay flat after espohagectomy surgery.
+It isn’t safe to lay flat after espohagectomy surgery.

 Stop Taking Certain Medications

-Stop taking herbal remedies or supplements 7 days before your surgery.
-If you take a multivitamin, talk with your doctor or nurse about if you should continue.
+Stop taking herbal remedies and other dietary supplements 7 days before your surgery.
+If you take a multivitamin, ask your doctor or nurse if you should keep taking it.
 For more information, read Herbal Remedies and Cancer Treatment.